15 Fun Activities At Work that your Employees Will Love

 6. Birthday Line-Up

 This is one of the most effective ice breakers.
 Make groups of about 10 people.
-The next thing is to make them line up in order of their birthday(considering only dates and months).
+The next thing is to make them line up in their birthday(considering only dates and months).

 The team members cannot talk to each other.
 They must communicate only using sign languages to guess each other's birthday.